Jim Ross: Personal life

 Ric Flair claims he introduced Ross to his late wife, Jan.
 Ross writes in his autobiography that Ric Flair was present on an airplane when he first met Jan who was a flight attendant.
 He has two daughters from two previous marriages and two granddaughters.
 He cites Steve Austin and Jerry Lawler as his closest friends.

 Ross lives with Bell's palsy, which sometimes temporarily paralyzes his facial muscles.
 The symptoms first occurred on January 30, 1994.
 In late 1998, following the death of his mother, Ross took a break from WWE Raw as the effects of his grief reportedly aggravated his palsy; Michael Cole filled in for him.

 In 2007, encouraged by sales of his line of barbecue sauces and beef products, Ross opened up J.R.'s Family Bar-B-Q in Norman, Oklahoma.
-The restaurant was closed by May 2010.
+The restaurant closed in May 2010.
 Ross is also a fan of Skyline Chili and has mentioned them in connection to Cincinnati numerous times on AEW programming.

 Ross is an avid Oklahoma Sooners fan and a regular football season ticket holder.
 This is reflected in his entrance music, which is "Boomer Sooner" (the Sooners' fight song).
 He can be spotted at some Sooners home games, and when the Sooners play top teams around the country.
 In 2014, he became FoxSports.com's Contributor for NCAA Football and Oklahoma Sooners.
-On the February 23, 2021 episode of his YouTube series Grilling J.R., Ross stated that The Sopranos is his favorite TV show and that he still would occasionally watch it.
+On the February 23, 2021, episode of his YouTube series Grilling J.R., Ross stated that The Sopranos is his favorite TV show and that he still would occasionally watch it.

 On March 21, 2017, Ross's wife Jan was involved in a vehicle accident, suffering serious head injuries.
-She was put on life support, where she died two days later.
+She was put on life support, and she died two days later.

 Ross had an eye operation in 2018 that greatly affected his eyesight in one eye.

 On October 23, 2021, Ross tweeted that he had skin cancer as he was on his way to AEW Dynamite.
 On December 29, 2021, Ross tweeted that he was cancer free.
+On February 1, 2024, Ross once again posted that he had undergone successful cancer surgery on his right hip.
+On May 15, 2025, Ross announced that he had been diagnosed with colon cancer and was to go into surgery for it "in the next week or two".
+On May 28, Ross announced that his colon cancer surgery was a success, and on June 25, Ross revealed he was cancer free.